Keimyung University: Hengso Museum

 Since it was established on May 20, 1978, the Museum has devoted its efforts to studying the historical and cultural heritage of the local region with a special focus on Kaya, an ancient civilization that once flourished in Korea, but which left few records.
-Since then, the museum has accomplished much, including the excavation of the royal tombs of the Kaya Dynasty.Many Kaya artifacts uncovered through those efforts are on display in the Museum.
-Currently, a plan is under way to construct a new museum on a 9,900 square-meter site with a total floor space of 5,940 square meters.
+Since then, the museum has accomplished much, including the excavation of the royal tombs of the Kaya Dynasty.
+Many Kaya artifacts uncovered through those efforts are on display in the Museum.
+Currently, a plan is underway to construct a new museum on a 9,900 square-meter site with a total floor space of 5,940 square meters.
 The opening is scheduled for May 2004, which will also mark the 50th anniversary of the university.
-The new museum building will feature a university history gallery, Korean history gallery, curatorial department, a conservation science laboratory, and other accommodations including a museum shop and a café.
+The new museum building will feature a university history gallery, a Korean history gallery, a curatorial department, a conservation science laboratory, and other accommodations, including a museum shop and a café.